 4. Train your team members!

-It’s important that you take the time to train your staff.
-If your staff doesn’t know what you expect of them, then how are they expected to succeed your expectations?
+If your staff doesn’t know what you expect of them, how are they expected to succeed?
 A well trained staff member should always know what their role is, and how they function in the team.
-Untrained members will not only slow down your team, and minimize efficiency, but they can cause a strain on other team members who now have to pick up the slack.
-Ensuring that you train each member fully before setting them loose on the clinic, specifically on solo shifts, will minimize frustrations, both for the new team member and the old veterans.
-This also ties back into ensuring that you have reviews, a safe space to discuss expectations and give constructive criticism on performance
+Untrained members will not only slow down your team and minimize efficiency, but they can cause a strain on other team members who now have to pick up the slack.
+Ensuring that you train each member fully before setting them loose on the clinic, specifically on solo shifts, will minimize frustrations both for the new team member and the veterans.
+This also ties back into ensuring that you have reviews, a safe space to discuss expectations and give constructive criticism on performance.

 While rewards can be overused, as the article states, it’s important to still have both individual and group based rewards.
 Individual rewards are clear, like raises and bonuses or an extra day off, however they should be used only when truly earned.
 If you have a team member who is just doing ‘okay’ give them an incentive to show you what they can really do, and make sure they can maintain this, before you reward them with a raise or bonus.
 Group rewards can be a little bit more difficult, but a simple lunch or coffee-palooza can be just as rewarding and motivating as a bonus.
 If your team had a hard day, with clients being demanding left right and center, emergency after emergency walking through the door and a lot of difficult patients, but they kept their cool and lived up to what you expected of them, why not reward them with a round of coffee the next day? (or better yet - cake!
 Who doesn’t love cake?!)